makezurich/makezurich-hardware-intro/README.md

 To use it, install the [ArduinoLSM9DS1 library](https://www.arduino.cc/en/Reference/ArduinoLSM9DS1) and check the examples.

 ### Measuring noise and recording audio with the Nano
-The Arduino Nano BLE Sense has a built-in microphone, the [MP34DT05](https://www.st.com/resource/en/datasheet/mp34dt05-a.pdf).
+The Arduino Nano BLE Sense has a built-in microphone, the [MP34DT05](https://www.st.com/resource/en/datasheet/mp34dt05-a.pdf) which outputs [PDM signals](https://en.wikipedia.org/wiki/Pulse-density_modulation).

 To use it, install the [PDM library](https://www.arduino.cc/en/Reference/PDM) and the [ArduinoSound library](https://www.arduino.cc/en/Reference/ArduinoSound) and check the examples.